-The Tailor Made Software Advantages And Disadvantages
+The Tailor-Made Software Advantages And Disadvantages

 Tailor-Made Software Brief Intro

-Custom or tailor made software solutions are all about an utterly personalized approach to the implementation of a certain product you as an entrepreneur or your company have in mind.
+Custom or tailor-made software solutions are all about an utterly personalized approach to the implementation of a certain product you as an entrepreneur or your company have in mind.
 This type of contracted development implies that one translates their vision of the result precisely and defines particular, detailed requirements to be eventually met as closely as possible.
 This usually takes detailed joint planning of the project implementation stages as well as a thorough discussion of certain custom requirements with a client.

-With that in mind, let’s take a look at custom made software definition, see where it is most necessarily used, as well as explore its advantages and disadvantages.
+With that in mind, let’s take a look at custom made software definitions see where it is most necessarily used, as well as explore its advantages and disadvantages.
 There are many examples of tailor-made software solutions - these can be anything from programs that register hospital patients or goods in the store to web applications created to store data about students in schools or customers in a restaurant.

 Tailor-made software definition.
 But what does the term “tailor-made” exactly mean if we’re talking about software?
 Basically, it means that the software was at least partially written from scratch by a hired development company or team.
 Unlike off-the-shelf production, bespoke software includes custom functions depending on the needs of the client.

-Generally, there are four types of customized software: general purpose software, entertainment software, special purpose software, professional software.
+Generally, there are four types of customized software: general-purpose software, entertainment software, special-purpose software, professional software.